Chanoian/cloud-native-bootcamp-iks-full/lab-postgres.md

 Your task is to deploy this application into our kubernetes cluster and expose it to the world.
 You'll want to use a `Deployment` for this, and expose it using a `Service` of type `NodePort`.

-In order to connect to the database, the container is expecting an environment variable called `BINDING` to be exposed to a container, this should contain the contents of the `binding` key from inside the secret you created earlier.
+In order to connect to the database, the container is expecting an environment variable called `BINDING` to be defined, this should contain the contents of the `binding` key from inside the secret you created earlier.

 The container exposes port 8080 to serve HTTP traffic.